Practitioner in Residence Program

 - Mentor one or two graduate students by discussing in depth the nature of the expert’s work, identifying areas of study needed by practitioners, etc.

 The program can accommodate several practitioner experts at one time.
-In the event that more than one expert is in the program at one time, the adviser will facilitate group discussions among experts on topics of common interest, providing the opportunity for participants to learn from each other.
+In the event that more than one expert is in the program, the adviser will facilitate group discussions among experts on topics of common interest, providing the opportunity for participants to learn from each other.

 The University cannot provide housing for participants.
-Limited rental housing is available to participants near the Tufts campus through the Center.
+Limited rental housing is available to participants near the Tufts campus.
 All necessary arrangements for housing must be made prior to the participant’s arrival.

-The costs of the program include tuition and on-campus services and the monthly fee is $2500.
+The costs of the program include tuition and on-campus services and the monthly fee is $2,500.
 In many cases, the participating institutions cover these costs and include per diems for the participants.
-Please contact the program for tuition costs.

 Recent News View All